 Adkins had a great start to 2011.
 Two days after the Exeter match, Saints travelled to Dagenham and secured another vital three points in a hard fought win on a dodgy playing surface.
 Guly Do Prado and Richard Chaplow were signed to permanent contracts before Saints dumped Blackpool out of the FA Cup with a very convincing performance.
-Three days later Southampton hit six goals past Oldham without reply in their best display under Adkins to date.
+Three days later Southampton hit six goals past Oldham without reply.

 Saints fans could have been forgiven for thinking automatic promotion was a nailed on certainty after the result at Oldham.
 However, the clubs promotion charge stalled slightly after poor displays against Notts County and Tranmere saw Saints gain just one point from their following two matches.
 Dany N'Guessan was signed on loan from Leicester just before the FA Cup 4th round home tie against Manchester United, which Southampton led at half time thanks to a Richard Chaplow strike.
 Saints matched The Red Devils for much of the contest, but eventually lost out 2-1.
 Adkins brought Jonathan Forte to the club on January 31st from his old side Scunthorpe